-This dish was inspired by a staff meal I enjoyed while working at the Duck several years ago (imagine having the chefs of a 3-Michelin star restaurant cooking your lunch every day?)
+This dish was inspired by a staff meal I enjoyed while working at the Duck several years ago.
+(Imagine having the chefs of a 3-Michelin star restaurant cooking your lunch every day?)
 It is one of my favourite dishes to make using cod and I can’t stress enough how delicious it is.
 You simply have to try it for yourself.
 Each cod portion is approx 120g / 4.2oz and is poached in an enormous amount of cream.
-The stars of the show are the jammy onions hidden under the cod when baking and the generous amount of freshly chopped dill scattered over after baking.
+The stars of the show are the jammy onions hidden under the cod and the generous amount of freshly chopped dill scattered over after baking.
 Double up the recipe to make this for your family, and enjoy alongside some high-fibre vegetables.
-See M&L Side Dishes for some ideas, but I will lean heavily towards advising it over my Keto Cauliflower Mash to mop up all that glorious sauce.
-Step-by-step pics to help you along …

 I LOVE fresh oregano, but struggle to find it here in the UK.
 When I spot it in the Trose, I grab a packet and make this dish!
 Its key to the overall flavour.
 If you have the same struggle I do, I advise you wait until fresh oregano can be sourced, as dried oregano may alter the flavour I worked so hard to perfect.
 The other predominant element is the lemony flavour throughout the dish.
 Its a fresh and essential part of the dish.
 The tomatoes and roasted red onions bring a sweetness in every mouthful, and the whole lot bakes in a pre-cooked (non-cauliflower-tasting) cauliflower rice.
 A fantastic dish to break a fast or to enjoy at dinner if your macros allow for 12g carbs in one sitting.
 Its a rich and tasty dinner, and all the flavours just work.
 Step-by-step pics to help you along …